-On my search for turf houses around Iceland, I visited Sænautasel hypothetical turf house on Jökuldalsheiði heath in the highlands of Iceland.
-It is, in my opinion, an extremely cute turf house, built from scratch from remains of an earlier turf house.
+On my search for turf houses around Iceland, I visited Sænautasel hypothetical turf house on Jökuldalsheiði heath in the highland of Iceland.
+It is, in my opinion, an extremely cute turf house, built from scratch from the remains of an earlier turf house.

 Sænautasel dates back to 1843 and for 95 years people lived in this beautiful turf house - until 1943 when the last people moved out.
 From 1840 until 1862 sixteen turf houses were built on the heath.
 Now only the rebuilt Sænautasel is remaining.

 Snænautasel is one of the homes, which had to be vacated when Askja caldera erupted back in 1875.
 It was not until 5 years later that people moved back into Sænautasel turf house.
 Since then it has been rebuilt a couple of times.
 See also:

 After this massive volcanic eruption, only six houses were lived in again and many people emigrated to the New World.

 In 1992 Sænautasel was rebuilt from scratch and is now a museum.
 When I visited Sænautasel the proprietor was busy entertaining, so he told us to have a look inside the turf house on our own.

 This building material, turf or sod, was used as it was cheap and it insulated the houses and kept the cold out.
 There is an older part of the turf house, which shows how people used to live in the olden days.

 The floors are dirt floors with even stones.
 And the walls are made of stacked rock.
 The building material varies from one turf house to another, as a building material from the vicinity was used.

 I have seen turf houses which are made from lava rock, f.ex.
 Grenjaðarstaður turf house in North-Iceland, where lava is easily accessible, and others which are made of more turf f.ex.
 Laufás turf house in Eyjafjörður fjord.

 The doorways of these old turf houses are pretty low and every single time I visit a turf house I bang my head ;) And even though I am not the tallest of people, then my ancestors were considerably smaller.